 <Expression> to create an expression.

-Changing the Properties Pane View
+Change the Properties Pane View

 By default, properties displayed in the Properties pane are organized into broad categories, such as Action, Border, Fill, Font, and General.
 Each category has a set of properties associated with it.
 For example, the following properties are listed in the Font category: Color, FontFamily, FontSize, FontStyle, FontWeight, LineHeight, and TextDecoration.
 If you prefer, you can alphabetize all the properties listed in the pane.
 This removes the categories and lists all the properties in alphabetical order, regardless of category.